manojkumar-kasiviswanathan/Javabasic/README.md

 <h3 align="center">Java Basic</h3>

-A simple Java project tata covers all the basic Java concepts
+A simple Java project that covers all the basic Java concepts

 <details>
   <summary>Table of Contents</summary>